Shoot for the Stars: Bonus round

 The winning team hit a plunger to stop a display showing a random number between five and nine (originally between four and eight), which determined the number of correct answers needed in 60 seconds to win the round.

 One team member was shown a two-word phrase and had to get their partner to guess it by describing each word separately.
 If the team gave the required number of answers before time ran out, the contestant won a cash jackpot that began at $1,000 and increased by $500 after every unsuccessful attempt.

 Any contestant who made five attempts at the bonus round received a new car and retired from the show.

 Broadcast history

 NBC first slotted Shoot for the Stars at 11:30 AM (10:30 Central), replacing the Allen Ludden-hosted Stumpers.
-It faced Happy Days reruns on ABC and Love of Life on CBS until April 25, when ABC placed Family Feud in that slot.
+It faced Happy Days reruns on ABC and Love of Life on CBS until April 25, when ABC placed Family Feud in that slot, thus the show begins to decline.

+The show's initial working title was Shoot the Works, which was the title for the unaired pilot, but it was changed at the last minute before airing.

 On June 13, NBC moved Shoot for the Stars to 12:00 Noon (11:00 AM, Central), where the series promptly sank against CBS' hit soap opera The Young and the Restless, but also faced two short run ABC shows Second Chance and The Better Sex.